Food & Nightlife

 Niseko Hirafu Bars and Nightlife

 Niseko gets the Powderhounds awards for the best nightlife in Japan for good reason.
 The Niseko nightlife is famous, and Hirafu in particular is very colourful and has a large range of bars to choose from.
 From wine bars and authentic Japanese izakayas for a quiet beer, to bars that absolutely rock, there’s something for everyone.
-Thankfully the majority of the pensions and other lodges have lifted their evening curfews so you can party on as long you like.
+Thankfully gone are the days when some pensions and other lodges had evening curfews, so you can now party on as long you like.
 Of course take care when rolling home and don’t do it alone.
 If you’re really likely to over do it with the revelling, perhaps consider wearing your avalanche beacon out?!

 Another good bar is the popular Jam Café Bar.
 This bar has a funky vibe and good music.